-The following meetings are planned for the 2017 to 2018 season.
-All meetings start at 7.30 pm in Macclesfield Library.
+The following meetings are planned for the 2023 to 2024 season.
+All are planned to be at Macclesfield Library as usual.
+All meetings start at 7.30 pm.

-Meetings are usually open to both members and non-members; however non-members pay a £5 entrance fee.
-18s and under are normally admitted without charge, but if a large number are planning to come please could you contact us first (see Contacts).
+Meetings are usually open to both members and non-members; however non-members pay a £5 fee.
+18s and under are normally admitted without charge.

 For some of the talks that have already taken place you can click on the title for a summary.